netbiolab/HCNetlas/README.md

-To extract top n percent of diffPR genes, we can use function `TopDiffHub()` in `scHumanNet` package.
+To extract top n percent of diffPR genes, function `TopDiffHub()` in `scHumanNet` package can be used.

 ``` r
 diffPR.df.top <- TopDiffHub(diffPR.df, top.percent = 0.05)